kbroman/qtlcharts/inst/panels/dotchart/ReadMe.md

     force:  force handle==true (with separate area for missing values) even if there are no missing values
     width:  width of space reserved for missing values
     gap:    gap between space for missing values and the main panel

+Treatment of horizontal jittering (move points horizontally to avoid overlap):

+    xjitter(null):   (Default) results in random horizontal jittering xjitter(0):      No jittering
+    xjitter(vector): vector must be numeric with same length as data, then these are used for the jittering

 Additional accessors: